BorisMolch/pfrontend-temp/content/blog/we-won-an-auggie-patchxr-named-startup-to-watch.md

 * Angel investor [Faye Maidment](https://www.linkedin.com/in/faye-maidment-12345069/)
 * Istanbul-based [Cansu Çınar](https://www.linkedin.com/in/cansu-cinar-05770696/) from Ludus Ventures

+Ori Inbar, co-founder of AWE and Super Ventures, was not on the jury - but that meant he was free to just have fun with Patch, without any judging obligations.
+Ori writes:

+> "I highly enjoyed making music in the app, and thought the big breakthrough was the onboarding experience with the funny, motivating, and super cool character in the application."

 We really appreciate the vote of confidence!
 AWE was a blast - and watch this space.